 Read the complete guide to stargazing at Death Valley National Park.

 14. Everglades National Park

-As already mentioned, Everglades National Park is another great stargazing destination in Florida – it made our list of the best stargazing spots near Miami!
+As already mentioned, Everglades National Park is another great stargazing destination in Florida – it made my list of the best stargazing spots near Miami!
 Like Big Cypress, it’s a large area of preserved land with limited light pollution, ideal for seeing the stars.

 Everglades in particular park offers one of the clearest views of the night sky to be seen anywhere in South Florida.
 There are two campgrounds with running water available here for those who’d like to stay the night.
 It’s one of the best places around if you’d like to sleep under a sky full of stars.

 15. Glacier National Park